Petersburg • East • Southeast • West • Monuments • Markers • Facts • Timeline

 Follow the mine trail from the entrance to The Crater

-This is the last stop on the Petersburg Eastern Front Auto Tour
+Location of the Crater, Stop Eight on the Petersburg Eastern Front Auto Tour

 The Crater is on the right side of Siege Drive (which is one way westbound) about 3.4 miles from the Visitor Center.
 (37°13’06.6″N 77°22’39.9″W)